pingcap/docs/optimizer-hints.md

 ## Hints that take effect globally

 The global hint is related to [views](/views.md), and enables hints defined in the query to be effective inside the view.
-To specify global hints, you can first use the `QB_NAME` hint to define a query block name, and then add hints in the form of `TableName@QueryBlockName`.
+To specify global hints, you can first use the `QB_NAME` hint to define a query block name, and then add hints in the form of `ViewName@QueryBlockName`.

 ### Step 1: Define the query block name of the view using the `QB_NAME` hint